 Franck Ribery and Arjen Robben were involved in much of Bayern's best work but even they were unable to manufacture an opportunity until the Dutchman brought a stunning save from David de Gea with a curling left-footed effort from just outside the penalty area.

-Welbeck then tested Manuel Neuer from range and went on to waste the best chance of the half after being put through one-on-one.
+Welbeck went on to waste the best chance of the half after being put through one-on-one.

 The England international attempted to beat Bayern's goalkeeper with a cheeky lofted effort, but Neuer was not fooled and palmed the ball away with his right hand.